 What Is The Difference Between A Paralegal And A Lawyer

-- Paralegal VS Lawyer Job Responsibilities: Paralegals are legal assistants that usually work under the supervision of lawyers.
-Whereas lawyers are professionals that have a license to provide legal services and advice to clients.
-Paralegals usually provide support to the lawyers in terms of legal research, document preparation, case file organization, etc. They also assist lawyers in the client intake process and trial preparation.
-Whereas the responsibilities of lawyers include offering legal service to clients, counseling clients, representing clients in court.
+- Paralegal VS Lawyer Job Responsibilities: Paralegals are legal assistants who usually work under the supervision of lawyers.
+Whereas lawyers are professionals who have a license to provide legal services and advice to clients.
+Paralegals usually provide support to lawyers in terms of legal research, document preparation, case file organization, etc. They also assist lawyers in the client intake process and trial preparation.
+Whereas the responsibilities of lawyers include offering legal services to clients, counseling clients, and representing clients in court.
 Lawyer’s responsibilities also include advocating clients for their rights.

-- Paralegal VS Lawyer Legal Decision-Making and Responsibility: Paralegals usually assist lawyers in the process of decision making, whereas lawyers have the ultimate responsibility of making decisions.
+- Paralegal VS Lawyer Legal Decision-Making and Responsibility: Paralegals usually assist lawyers in the process of decision-making, whereas lawyers have the ultimate responsibility of making decisions.
 Paralegals conduct research thoroughly and provide information to lawyers so they can make informed decisions.
-Lawyers tackle the complex legal issues and formulate strategic approaches to provide clients with top-notch legal services.
-Paralegals are not directly involved in the process of decision making.
+Lawyers tackle complex legal issues and formulate strategic approaches to provide clients with top-notch legal services.
+Paralegals are not directly involved in the process of decision-making.
 They don’t have the responsibility of making final decisions.
-Lawyers have the ethical obligations to make decisions and represent the clients in the court.
+Lawyers have the ethical obligation to make decisions and represent their clients in court.

 The Difference Between Paralegal And Attorney

-Paralegal and attorney both are a significant part of the legal industry.
+Paralegals and attorneys both are a significant part of the legal industry.
 They have various similarities in their job roles.
-But there are few differences as well.
+But there are a few differences as well.

 - Paralegal VS Attorney Scope of Work: Now let’s dive into attorney vs paralegal scope of work.
 Attorneys are professionals who have a license and the authority to provide legal advice to clients.
 Just like lawyers, attorneys can also represent and advocate clients in court.
 Whereas paralegals assist attorneys in their work.
 Paralegals provide legal support to attorneys in advocating and representing clients.
 Paralegals manage all the assistance work.